cloudback/docs/content/custom-storages/microsoft-azure-blob-container/create-shared-access-signature.md

  - What resources the client may access
  - What permissions they have to those resources
  - How long the SAS is valid

-This page describes how to create a new SAS for your storage container.
-If you don't have the Azure Blob Container you need to create one.

-[Learn more](https://docs.cloudback.it/custom-storages/microsoft-azure-blob-container/create-microsoft-azure-blob-container/) about how to create a new Azure Blob Container.

 ## Create a new SAS